Biden warmly welcomes India's Modi despite questions about human rights issues

 Concerns about China are a big part of the U.S.-India relationship

-Biden has described the U.S.-India relationship as the defining partnership of this century.
+Biden told reporters that the relationship between the United States and India is "among the most consequential in the world."
 There are common interests between the two countries on health care, climate change, education, and technology.

-Biden and Modi will announce a long list of deals on Thursday, demonstrating the breadth of the strategic relationship, officials told reporters.
+Biden and Modi announced a long list of deals on Thursday, demonstrating the breadth of the strategic relationship.
 This includes a plan to jointly produce GE's F414 jet engine in India, a new Micron semiconductor facility in India, cancer research, and a pilot for more quickly adjudicating work visa renewals.

 But experts say the most important convergence between the two countries is national security.
 The White House views China as the single biggest foreign policy threat of the current era.